scrimbley/opcua_concept_chat_server/README.md

 docker build -t opc_chat .
 ```

+Running the image with --net=host is required to allow the python script to bind to the real server ip.

+Start in interactive mode `docker run -it --net=host opc`

+Or

+Start in in background mode `docker run -d --net=host opc`

 The running container should be visible now with

 `docker container ls`

-Run the image with --net=host, this is required to allow the python script to bind to the real server ip
-`docker run -d --net=host opc`

 ## Preparing Client